 In simple terms, market share is the percentage of a company’s sales in a specific market divided by the total sales.
 Let’s take a simple fictional example.
-In the US, Company A’s yearly sales in industry X are $100M.
+Company A’s yearly sales in industry X in the US are $100M.
 Total sales across all companies are $200M.
 The market share for company A in industry X is 50% (100/200).
-The total Information about a company’s market share allows investors to have an idea if the company is growing, declining or stagnating.
-This information also depends on the maturity of the industry.
-We’ll take a deeper look into market share and we will explore a few industries and their market share leaders.
+The full Information about a company’s market share lets investors know if the company is growing, declining, or stagnating.
+This Information also depends on the maturity of the industry.
+We’ll look deeper into market share and explore a few industries and their market share leaders.

-As we mentioned above, a market share is the proportion of a company’s sales relative to the industry as a whole.
+As mentioned above, a market share is the proportion of a company’s sales relative to the industry.

-It’s very common to differentiate between geographical areas (Canada, US, North America, Europe, China, India, etc.).
+It’s common to differentiate between geographical areas (Canada, the US, North America, Europe, China, India, etc.).

-We can further separate the data into time periods such as quarters and years.
-It allows investors and analysts to compare the data between the same companies over time and to evaluate their future in the industry.
+We can further separate the data into periods such as quarters and years.
+It allows investors and analysts to compare the same companies’ data over time and evaluate their future in the industry.

-It is much easier to gather the data of certain industries.
-When there are major players that stand out, we can have a better example of the leaders.
+It is much easier to gather data on certain industries.
+When major players stand out, we can have a better example of the leaders.
 Such is the case for electronics or natural resources.
 We can find the information on public websites or as part of a company’s public documents.

-Would you rather own a company at the top of the food chain or the bottom?
+Would you rather own a company at the top or bottom of the food chain?
 Companies at the top have much more power and influence.
-They can lobby for certain measures, dictate the prices and eliminate their competition.
+They can lobby for certain measures, dictate prices, and eliminate competition.

-It can afford to set the lowest possible prices in order to attract as many consumers as possible.
-When a company starts out in the e-commerce industry, they have to compete with the leaders and the prices they offer while competing for existing market share.
+It can afford to set the lowest possible prices to attract as many consumers as possible.
+When a company starts in the e-commerce industry, it must compete with the leaders and their prices while competing for existing market share.
 It isn’t easy for early-stage companies.

 Market share doesn’t only depend on the company.
 It also depends on the industry.

-Mature Industry: In a mature industry such as oil will have very few fluctuations in market share.
+Mature Industry: A mature industry such as oil will have very few fluctuations in market share.
 Most of the companies have been established for decades.
-New companies can immerge and serve their domestic needs.
+New companies can immerse and serve their domestic needs.
 There isn’t much growth left in the industry unless there is a massive breakthrough or technological development.

 Cyclical Industry: A cyclical industry is sensitive to business cycles.
 When the economy is doing well, revenues increase, and vice versa.
 The cell phone industry can be considered cyclical.
 New models will generally be released before the winter holidays or during periods of prosperity.
-Many factors can affect a cyclical industry and the competition among all the companies is intense.
-There can be big changes in market share in a short period of time.
-Newcomers can quickly capture the thumbs of consumers with target ads, good timing and quality products for lower prices.
+Many factors can affect a cyclical industry, and the competition among all the companies is intense.
+As a result, there can be big changes in market share in a short period.
+Newcomers can quickly capture the thumbs of consumers with target ads, good timing, and quality products for lower prices.

 Growing Industry: Growing industries are at the early stages of their lifecycle.
 We can take space exploration and travel as an example.
 At the moment, very few of these stocks exist.
 Virgin Galactic (NYSE: SPCE) is a rare example.
-Others, such as Blue Origin and Space X are still private.
+Others, such as Blue Origin and Space X, are still private.
 The market share is still far from being defined.
-The momentum can shift from one company to the other in a matter of days.
+The momentum can shift from one company to the other in days.